Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Introduction

-On the other hand, it is much more difficult to treat an asymptotic quantum hypothesis testing with an additional locality restriction of a POVM (will be called ``{\it local asymptotic hypothesis testing}''), and little is known for it.
-As far as we know, only two papers treated very special cases of this problem: the paper by Matthews et al. \cite{MW08} treats the Chernoff bound under various local POVMs in the case where $\rho$ and $\sigma$ are completely symmetric and anti-symmetric Werner states, respectively, and the paper by Nathanson \cite{N10} treats the Chernoff bound under one-way LOCC POVMs in the case where $\rho$ is a pure bipartite state with a maximally Schmidt coefficient $\lambda$, and $\sigma$ satisfies $\Tr \rho \sigma > \lambda$.
+On the other hand, it is much more difficult to treat an asymptotic quantum hypothesis testing with an additional locality restriction of a POVM (hereafter called ``{\it local asymptotic hypothesis testing}'').
+So far, a few papers have treated this problem: the paper by Matthews et al. \cite{MW08} treated the Chernoff bound under various local POVMs in the case where $\rho$ and $\sigma$ are completely symmetric and anti-symmetric Werner states, respectively, and the paper by Nathanson \cite{N10} treated the Chernoff bound under one-way LOCC POVMs in the case where $\rho$ is a pure bipartite state with a maximal Schmidt coefficient $\lambda$ and $\sigma$ satisfies $\Tr \rho \sigma > \lambda$.
+After we had published a preprint of this paper on arXiv.org \cite{OH11}, two new papers treating asymptotic local hypothesis testing appeared.
+In order to derive a monogamy type of inequality for the relative entropy of entanglement, Li et al. \cite{LW12} treated a hypothesis testing of a pair of general tripartite states $\rho_{ABE}$ and $\sigma_{ABE}$ under one-way LOCC POVMs from $A$ to $B$ and studied how the disturbance on the quantum states induced by the measurement is limited when certain type-2 error exponent is achieved.
+Most recently, Brandao et al. \cite{BHLP13} calculated optimal error exponents in the form of Stein's lemma for a local hypothesis testing between an entangled state and a set of all separable states.